SkorczanFFF/YetAnotherWeatherApp/README.md

 # Yet Another Weather App
-  Mockup release.
-No real data provided and desktop only.
-Prepare your graphics card, but GTX 560Ti should be enough.
+  As you can see above.
+Yet another weather app.
+But with some fresh looking UI and animated background.
+So far desktop version only - project uses WebGL so prepare graphics card like GTX550ti or better.
   Feel free to hover items.
+  And have fun!
+Don't get wet, check the weather first!

 ## LIVE DEMO
 https://skorczanfff.github.io/YetAnotherWeatherApp/

-### Mockup release credits
+### How it's made?
+This app was made with priceless help of these bad boys:
 - React
+- OpenWeather API 2.5
 - vanta.js
+- luxon
 - react-icons
 - react-tooltip
-- SCSS
+- Sass
 - a bit o creativity